-Payment for Services - Participating Provider
+Payment for Services - Medicare Provider

-Selecting a Participating Provider allows the Member to obtain Benefits for covered services performed for you.
-Payment to a Participating Provider is calculated based on the Maximum Plan Allowance.
-Participating Providers agree to accept Delta Dental's Maximum Plan Allowance as payment in full for covered services which means you will only be responsible for any applicable Cost Sharing for the covered service.

-The portion of the Maximum Plan Allowance payable by the Plan is limited to the applicable Plan Benefit Level shown in Attachment A. The Plan's payment is sent directly to the Participating Provider who submitted the claim.
+Payment to a Medicare Provider is calculated based on the Maximum Plan Allowance.
+The Maximum Plan Allowance for a Medicare Provider will be the lesser of the Submitted Fee or the Medicare Provider Contracted Fee.
+Medicare Providers agree to accept the Maximum Plan Allowance as payment in full.
+The portion of the Maximum Plan Allowance payable by the Plan is limited to the Plan Benefit Level shown in the benefits chart in chapter 4.
+You will only be responsible for any applicable Cost Sharing for the covered service.
+The Plan's payment is sent directly to the Medicare Provider who submitted the claim.
 Delta Dental will advise you of any charges not payable by the Plan for which you are responsible.
 These Cost Sharing charges are generally your share of the Maximum Plan Allowance (Coinsurance), as well as any Deductibles, charges where the Maximum Amount has been exceeded, and/or charges for non-covered services.